larsulbricht/awesome-digital-assets/readme.md

 ## Digital Money
 <b>Important note</b>: This list covers digital money only when it can potentially be used in capital markets transactions.
 Therefore, the retail digital euro is currently excluded, as it is intended solely for retail use at this stage.

-- [BIS: Leveraging tokenisation for payments and financial transactions](https://www.bis.org/publ/othp92.pdf) - This report was prepared by a technical task force of central bank experts, chaired by Fabio Araujo (Central Bank of Brazil).
-Its main purpose is to open the discussion about asset tokenisation and its role in integrated financial ecosystems and to report on the experiments being conducted in the region.
+- [BIS: Leveraging tokenisation for payments and financial transactions](https://www.bis.org/publ/othp92.pdf) - This report was prepared by a technical task force of central bank experts.
+Its main purpose is to open the discussion about asset tokenisation and its role in integrated financial ecosystems.

 ### CBDCs (Central Bank Digital Currencies)
 #### Wholesale CBDCs